 1.This is the total charges due.
 See p2 for a breakdown of the charges.

-2.This is the date which it is due for payment and if there is a Direct Debit in place, the date on which it will collected.
+2.This is the date which payment is due for or, if there is a Direct Debit in place, the date on which payment will be collected.

 Below is an example of a typical So Energy gas & electricity final bill.